MDSplus/mdsplus/CMakeDeveloperGuide.md

 Then, run `build.py` as you do normally, but with the `--setup-vscode` flag.
 This should only be done once.
-If you are using a `--os` argument, make sure to keep it, but note that debugging won't work unless your system is compatible with the binaries built in docker.
+If you are using a `--os` argument, make sure to keep it, but note that debugging won't work unless your system is compatible with the binaries built in Docker.
 This will configure [.vscode/settings.json](.vscode/settings.json) for syntax highlighting and code completion, and [.vscode/launch.json](.vscode/launch.json) for launching tests for debugging.